 A buffer harvest is taken when there are no barriers between organic and non-organic cropland.
 For example, if an organic wheat field is located adjacent to a non-organic field, a certain amount of the organic field has to be harvested as conventional.
-If the operator-maintained buffer strips or border rows to isolate organic from non-organic crops
+If the operator maintained buffer strips or border rows to isolate organic from non-organic crops or land (or took a buffer harvest), enter "1" for YES.

-Item 15q: Early or Late Planting to Avoid Weeds
+Early or Late Planting to Avoid Weeds